KorfLab/qalpha/README.md

 ## Test data build ##

+Starting from the build directory

+	cd build

 Download nematode portion of TREMBL 2021_04 from Uniprot website.
 Filtering based on taxonomy to nematode part of the tree.

 The uniprot deflines don't work with ab-blast because they don't actually follow the ncbi spec.
 Therefore there is a `uniprot_defmunge.pl` script to modify them.
 Your command may look something like this depending on the names and locations of your files.

-	gunzip -c build/nematodes.fasta.gz | perl uniprot_defmung.pl > build/nematodes.fasta
+	gunzip -c nematodes.fasta.gz | perl ../uniprot_defmung.pl > nematodes.fasta

-Make the blast database
+Make the blast database.
+This assumes you have installed ab-blast.
+It's free for personal use and better than ncbi-blast, so go get it.

 	xdformat -p nematodes.fasta

-Also index it so we can retrieve stuff later
+Also index it so we can retrieve stuff later.

 	xdformat -p -X nematodes.fasta